-Unfortunately, the cause of cherry eye in dogs is not crystal clear, though it may be triggered by a traumatic impact to the eye area, resulting in some bruising and swelling.
+Unfortunately, the causes of cherry eye in dogs are not crystal clear, though it may be triggered by a traumatic impact to the eye area, resulting in some bruising and swelling.

 Some pet owners may be tempted to try massage to pop the exposed gland back into place, but I wouldn't!
 Too risky.